jfox16/use-my-tech-stuff-backend/README.md

     GET /api/account/requests/owned (auth)
   </summary>

-  Can only be performed by users with the role "renter"
+  Can only be performed by renters

   Response:
   ```